y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

-## <span id="nationalhackathon2022">National Hackathon</span>
+## <span id="statehackathon2022">"State" Hackathon</span>

 <small>Nov 19, 2022-Nov 19, 2022</small>
-<small>Led my senior team to a win in a national hackathon!
+<small>Led my senior team to a win in a "state" hackathon!
 Due to privacy reasons, I was being incredibly vague.</small>

 #### Log

-- <time>Nov 19, 2022</time> Happy to report that we've won the senior category of a national hackathon!
+- <time>Nov 19, 2022</time> Happy to report that we've won the senior category of a "state" hackathon!
 Hope to continue this string of hackathon projects very soon.

 <hr />